Joomla now has custom fields that you can add to articles, user profiles, and contact forms.

 The Radio field is almost identical to both the Checkboxes and List fields, except it uses radio buttons, which means you can only make a single choice:

 The Repeatable field allows you to create a group of fields that can be duplicated multiple times.
 You can choose from Editor, Media, Number, Text, and Text Area fields.
 For example, you might create a "Repeatable" field that contains a Media and a Text field.
 You can use this for an image and a caption.

 The SQL field allows you to create your own dropdown list.
 The query must return two columns; one called 'value' which will hold the values of the list items; the other called 'text' containing the text in the drop-down list.

-The Text field, as far as I can tell, 100% identical to the Telephone field.
+The Text field is very straight-foward.
 It's a single-row field for entering text.

 The Textarea field is similar to the Text field, but larger.
 In Textarea, you can also specific the number of rows and columns in the text box:

 Here is how the Textarea field appears to your users: